-iRest® (Integrative Restoration) is a profoundly transformative guided meditation practice that leads to lasting psychological, physical and spiritual healing by releasing long-held self-destructive patterns.
+iRest® (Integrative Restoration) is integrated into all of my classes.
+It is a profoundly transformative guided meditation practice that leads to lasting psychological, physical and spiritual healing by releasing long-held self-destructive patterns.
 While the iRest protocol was developed specifically for PTSD, it is applicable to anyone seeking relaxation, restoration and awakening.

 iRest is a non-religious, secular practice typically consisting of 20 to 40 minute sessions where groups or individuals are guided through sequences that cover:

 - Body sensitivity training, breath and energy awareness